- Renewed by Netflix in September 2021

 Elsewhere, after receiving the results of a paternity test, it seems as though Jean’s new baby daughter, Joy, may not be Jakob’s after all.
 This twist isn’t confirmed yet, but her shock – and “oh s**t!” – at the result suggests the pair are in for some awkward conversations ahead.

 Then there’s the question of Jackson and Cal’s relationship moving forward, Hope’s as-yet-unexplored struggle to conceive a child and, in perhaps the biggest plot shake-up of all, the immediate future of Moordale.

 In season 3’s final episode, it was revealed that the school would be closing due to a lack of investors – a move supposedly brought about by the students’ reluctance to back down from their calls for sexual liberation on campus.

-- These are the best Netflix movies to stream right now
+- TV series not your thing?
+These are the best Netflix movies to stream now

 Get daily insight, inspiration and deals in your inbox

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.

 Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.